investindex/Fund/README.md

 ## Mutual funds from the largest managers

-The leading providers of passive mutual funds are Fidelity and Vanguard; Schwab has a smaller collection but also covers some indices which the first two do not (see RAFI indices in the [previous section](https://github.com/investindex/Portfolio)). <!--Mutual fund offerings are not as diverse, so even the complex portfolio is not as complex as the ETF version.-->
+The leading providers of passive mutual funds for individual investors are Fidelity and Vanguard; Schwab has a smaller collection but also covers some indices which the first two do not (see RAFI indices in the [previous section](https://github.com/investindex/Portfolio)).

 &nbsp;